Charlie Gilmour (footballer, born 1999): Norwich City

 A day later, on 8 July 2019, Gilmour signed with Norwich City on a two-year deal.
 On 18 July 2019, he signed for Dutch side Telstar on a season-long loan.

 St Johnstone

 On 1 February 2021, Gilmour signed a short-term deal with Scottish Premiership side St Johnstone until the end of the season.
 On 21 May 2021, he signed a new two-year contract with St Johnstone.

 Inverness Caledonian Thistle

-On 1 July 2023, Gilmour joined Scottish Championship side, Inverness Caledonian Thistle, making his debut on 15 July in a 2–1 home win over Bonnyrigg Rose in the League Cup, before scoring his first goal for the club 10 days later in a 3–2 loss to Airdrieonians, also in the League Cup.
-Gilmour made his league debut for Inverness in a 2–1 home loss to Queens Park, before scoring his first league goal a season later in a 1–0 home win over Alloa Athletic in League One.
+On 1 July 2023, Gilmour joined Scottish Championship side Inverness Caledonian Thistle, making his debut on 15 July in a 2–1 home win over Bonnyrigg Rose in the League Cup, before scoring his first goal for the club ten days later in a 3–2 loss to Airdrieonians, also in the League Cup.
+Gilmour made his league debut for Inverness in a 2–1 home loss to Queen's Park, before scoring his first league goal a season later in a 1–0 home win over Alloa Athletic in League One.